Tha-Mar/sequencing-depth-ani-mash/README.md

    - Each subset assembly is compared with the full genome assembly to calculate the ANI and Mash score
    - Outputs two tables, one for each scoring metric
 7. visuals.R
-   - Takes the tables with scoring metrics to create plots to compare bewtween the different depth subsets
+   - Takes the tables with scoring metrics to create plots to compare between the different depth subsets
    - Outputs a directory with comparison plot images

 ## Downloading the Pipeline